moonbeam-foundation/moonbeam/moonbeam-types-bundle/README.md

 ### Step 3: Updates the object property names

-Exemple:
+For example:

 ```
 console.log(collatorState2.unwrap().top_nominators);
                                     ^^^^^^^^^^^^^^
 ```

-becomes:
+Becomes:

 ```
 console.log(collatorState2.unwrap().topNominators);
                                     ^^^^^^^^^^^^^
 ```

-All changes were listed [previously](#breaking-changes-in-typesbundlepre900)
+All changes were listed [previously](#breaking-changes-in-typesbundlepre900).

 # Development

-`typesBundlePre900` is of type OverrideBundleType to associate runtime names with correct definitions
+`typesBundlePre900` is of type OverrideBundleType to associate runtime names with correct definitions.

-`moonbeamDefinitions` is of types OverrideBundleDefinition and returns a different set of type for each runtime version.
+`moonbeamDefinitions` is of types OverrideBundleDefinition and returns a different set of types for each runtime version.

 ## Print Types